seliv55/MIDcor_wf/README.md

  here input file should be in Metabolights format, as is shown in the screenshot

- To run MIDcor as a docker image, execute

- '''  sudo docker run -i -t -v $PWD:/data midcor:0.1 -i /data/input.csv -o /data/output.csv '''

- An example of input file is provided as "outin.csv"
+ An example of input file is provided as "ramiout.csv"

 ## Publications
 - “MIDcor”, an R-program for deciphering mass interferences in mass spectra of metabolites enriched in stable isotopes.
 Submitted to BMC bioinformatics.